ganbarodigital/ts-lib-servicemanager/README.md

 * using typecasts (such as `as XXX`) to tell the compiler to trust that you have the right object from the DI container, or
 * using type guards to prove to the compiler that you have the object you asked the DI container for

-Typecasts are dangerous as hell. *They transfer all the risk to when your code runs*.
+Typecasts are dangerous as hell in TypeScript. **They transfer all the risk to when your code runs**.
 If there's a problem, you only find out about it when your code goes bang.

-Type guards are safe, but *they transfer all the costs to when your code runs*.
+Type guards are safe, but **they transfer all the costs to when your code runs**.
 Every time you retrieve a service from the DI container, those guards have to be run.
 Those costs quickly add up, and slow down your app.

 With ServiceManager, we've found a way to make it hold different types of object _and_ still have compile-time type information that you can trust.